Quick Take

 Dalmatian Mixes and Children

 Dalmatian mixes are great playmates for kids because of their friendly and playful nature.
-These human-loving companions will always treat your loved ones with respect and care because they recognize the value of children to the pack.
-Your child and dog’s relationship shall flourish if your dog has been adequately socialized and trained.
+These human-loving companions will always treat your loved ones with respect and care because they recognize children as valued members of the family pack.
+Your child and dog’s relationship will flourish if your dog has been properly socialized and trained.

 Dogs similar to the Dalmatian include the English pointer, border collie, and boxer.